 After business hours, Providers can also utilize fax and the Availity Essentials portal for UM access.

-Molina's Nurse Advice Line is available to Members and Providers 24 hours a day, seven days a week at (844) 794-3638.
-Molina's Nurse Advice Line may handle urgent and emergent after-hours UM calls.
-PCPs are notified via fax of all Nurse Advice Line encounters.
+Molina's Nurse Advice Line is available to Members and Providers 24 hours a day, seven days a week at (888) 275-8750.
+Molina's Nurse Advice Line may handle urgent and emergent afterhours UM calls.

 Emergency Services